St Wilfrid's Catholic School: Campus

 The campus for the school was originally based around the school building, named "Oakwood" which lies alongside Goffs Park.
 The residence was purchased by the diocese in 1952 to provide a Catholic secondary school in the new town.
 It was accompanied by 21 ac (8.5 ha) of land that makes up the modern campus.

-The school moved into its new home in May 2009.
-It still maintains the same address as before, but, besides that, the building is different.
-The new school premises provide facilities set within a building.
-The facilities include a Sports England standard sports hall and external pitches, a drama studio; multi-use activity space for drama, dance and physical education; a range of laboratories and workshops; a music suite and art gallery; together with a Learning Resource Centre and ICT facilities throughout the school.
-The new facilities also enable the school to offer its local community an Enterprise and Learning Centre and a chapel in which school and parish can gather in worship.
+The school had new buildings completed in 2009.
+There are plans to build 14 additional classrooms, to provide additional teaching capacity and replace accommodation lost as a result of internal changes, and a glazed bridge link.

 Students

-The school is comprehensive, providing education for around 900 pupils aged between 11 and 18 of all abilities.
+The school is comprehensive, providing education for around 1,200 pupils aged between 11 and 18 of all abilities.
 It sets its own admissions criteria in line with other voluntary aided schools.
 It provides education for pupils from Crawley, and the nearby towns of Horsham and East Grinstead and their surrounding villages.

-The A Level results this year (2010) were reported as the highest results in the school's history with Year 13 students attaining a 99% pass rate, which is above the national average, with 15% achieving A*-A grade, 40% achieving an A*-B grade and 70% achieving A*-C.
+Headmasters

+The following list contains all school headmasters since the School's founding in 1953, that can be reasonably sourced.